TimMouskhelichvili/personal/public/static/markdown/blog/javascript-capitalize-first-letter/en.md

 As you can see, there is a lot of different ways to choose from when you want to capitalize the first letter of a string.

-In my case, when I develop a new application, I create a helper function `capitalize()` in my utils file and import it whenever I need to use it.
+In my case, when I develop a new application, I create a helper function called `capitalize(str: string)` in my utils file and import it whenever I need to use it.

 I hope you liked this article, please share it!